-If you die with an outstanding loan balance, your beneficiary(ies) may repay your outstanding loan, plus accrued interest, by either: (i) repaying the loan balance (plus accrued interest) in full; or (ii) requesting to continue periodic payments using an electronic payment method, Automated Clearing House (ACH) in accordance with your current loan repayment schedule completing no later than the original due date of the loan.
-Alternative (ii) is available only if your beneficiary(ies) leave your entire death benefit balance in the Plan during the repayment period.
+If you die with an outstanding loan balance, your beneficiary(ies) may repay your outstanding loan, plus accrued interest, by repaying the loan balance (plus accrued interest) in full.
 The Internal Revenue Service requires that a default be declared no later than the last business day of the calendar quarter following the calendar quarter in which the first missed payment was due.
 If a loan is not timely repaid, the outstanding loan balance, plus accrued interest, will reduce your account balance by the outstanding loan amount with the outstanding loan amount (plus accrued interest) being subject to income tax.
 Please note that if your beneficiary(ies) choose not to repay your loan upon your death, any taxable loan distribution will be reported as income to you.
 If your beneficiary(ies) choose to make periodic payments and fail to make those payments, the taxable loan distribution will be reported as taxable income to your beneficiary(ies).

-Leaving the Company
+Leaving the Company Distribution Eligibility

-Distribution Eligibility

-You are entitled to the VESTED value of your Plan account, less any outstanding loan balance when you:
+You are entitled to the vested value of your Plan account, less any outstanding loan balance when you:

-- retire. - terminate employment with MMA and its affiliates and Marsh McLennan and its affiliates. - are disabled as determined under MMA's procedures. - die (your BENEFICIARY will receive your account).
+- retire. - terminate employment with MMA and its affiliates and Marsh McLennan and its affiliates. - are disabled as determined under MMA's procedures. - die (your Beneficiary will receive your account).